Definition of Gynecomastia

 Pubertal boys are also expected to have gynecomastia which should regress within 18 months of puberty and is not common after the age of 17 years.
 The third age group for gynecomastia is in the elderly.
 The elderlies have an increased body fat content which is responsible for converting androgens to estrogens.

 Etiology of Gynecomastia

-Men with stromal tumors such as Leydig or Sertoli cell tumors, with human chorionic gonadotropin tumors such as seminomas and nonseminomas, and who have adrenocortical tumors are at risk of developing gynecomastia.
+Men with stromal tumors, such as Leydig or Sertoli cell tumors, with human chorionic gonadotropin tumors such as seminomas and nonseminomas, and who have adrenocortical tumors, are at the risk of developing gynecomastia.
 Gynecomastia develops in these patients because they have an elevated serum estrogen level.

 Several drugs have been linked to the development of gynecomastia.
 Estrogen containing cosmetics and drugs can be expected to cause gynecomastia.
 Cimetidine, glutamide, metronidazole and bicalumatide can all cause gynecomastia.

 Digitalis, even though not an estrogen, still has an estrogen-like effect and can cause gynecomastia.
 Diazepam, heroin, tricyclic antidepressants, captopril and methyldopa might cause gynecomastia by unknown mechanisms.